-Application for Approval of the Abandonment of the Four Corners Power Plant and Issuance of a Securitized Financing Order pursuant to the Energy Transition Act (the "Application").
+On March 15, 2021, PNM filed its Amended Application for Approval of the Abandonment of the Four Corners Power Plant and Issuance of a Securitized Financing Order pursuant to the Energy Transition Act ("Application").
 In the Application, PNM requested the following approvals from the Commission:

-- (A) Abandonment of PNM's 200 MW interest in the Four Corners Power Plant ("Four Corners") and certain related transmission facilities and the transfer to Navajo Transitional Energy Company ("NTEC"), and recovery of abandonment costs and related energy transition costs as defined in the ETA of approximately \$[300] million. - (B) Approval of a financing order under the ETA providing for the issuance of highly-rated energy transition bonds (the energy transition bonds to be issued pursuant to this Financing Order, the "Energy Transition Bonds") in the principal amount of approximately \$[300] million secured by a non-bypassable customer charge that will provide for recovery of: (1) PNM's undepreciated investments totaling \$271.3; (2) transactional costs associated with issuing Energy Transition Bonds and obtaining approval of abandonment of \$7.3 million; (3) the Energy Transition Indian Affairs Fund to be administered by the Indian Affairs Department, in the amount of \$1.5 million; (4) the Energy Transition Economic Development Assistance Fund to be administered by the Economic Development Department, in the amount of \$5.0 million; and (5) the Energy

-Transition Displaced Worker Assistance Fund, to be administered by the Workforce Solutions Department, in the amount of \$10.0 million.
+- (A) Abandonment of PNM's 200 MW interest in the Four Corners Power Plant ("Four Corners"). - (B) The sale and transfer of PNM's Four Corners ownership interests to Navajo Transitional Energy Company ("NTEC") together with certain transmission switchyard facilities. - (C) Approval of a financing order under the ETA providing for the issuance of highly-rated energy transition bonds (the energy transition bonds to be issued pursuant to this Financing Order, the "Energy Transition Bonds") in the principal amount of approximately \$300 million secured by a non-bypassable customer charge that will provide for recovery of: (1) PNM's undepreciated investments totaling \$271.3; (2) decommissioning costs of \$4.6 million; (3) transactional costs associated with issuing Energy Transition Bonds and obtaining approval of abandonment of \$7.3 million; (4) the Energy Transition Indian Affairs Fund to be administered by the Indian Affairs Department, in the amount of \$1.5 million; (5) the Energy Transition Economic Development Assistance Fund to be administered by the Economic Development Department, in the amount of \$5.0 million; and (6) the Energy Transition Displaced Worker Assistance Fund, to be administered by the Workforce Solutions Department, in the amount of \$10.0 million.